-When, in the course of human events, it become necessary for one people to dissolve the political bonds which have connected them with one another…wait, that sounds familiar.
+When, in the course of human events, it becomes necessary for one people to dissolve the political bonds which have connected them with one another…wait, that sounds familiar.
 Has someone said that before?

 Those, of course, are the first words of the Declaration of Independence, the document that led to the American freedom from Great Britain that we’re celebrating this weekend.
 That freedom—and really, every freedom—is how we’ve come to define ourselves.
 We call ourselves “the land of the free,” don’t we?
 And we’re not alone.
 Every people longs to be free.
 From the Second Virginia Convention at St. John’s Church in Richmond where Patrick Henry stood up and shouted “Give me liberty or give me death!” to the highlands of Scotland where William Wallace screamed with his very last breath that “they may take our lives, but they can never take our freedom!,” freedom is our most precious possession.
 That’s why Wallace’s words are so moving to us: we’ll sacrifice anything for the sake of our freedom.
 They may take our lives, but they can never take our freedom.

 But that’s just what I’m going to do today.
 I’m going to take your freedom.
 Or, more accurately, I’m going to tell you that you never really had it in the first place.
 I’m going to suggest the unthinkable: that you’re not as free as you think you are.
 Since we all have a little Patrick Henry and William Wallace in us, you might find your hackles rising and the hair on the back of your neck standing up, your fight-or-flight response coming to attention.
 “Not free!” you’re wondering…“what is this clown talking about?”
 But stay with me: we’ll see together that, first of all, when we examine our lives, it’s actually pretty normal and obvious that we’re a lot less free than we thought, and finally, we’ll see that our relative lack of freedom is—counter-intuitively—actually wonderful Good News.